thevaldev/epossu-fi/README.md

 - [x] Update API docs
 - [ ] Add English language version for the website
 - [ ] Notifications for phones & other devices about price updates
-- [ ] Add ability to deploy API locally
+- [ ] Add possibility to deploy API locally
 - [ ] Add settings page that allows users to change price colors
 - [ ] Revamp the embed system